ankitkatyal/HelloWorld/README.md

 Start of journey at GitHub!!

 I am a Java Developer.
-And would love to meet new people.
+And  love meeting new people.